What Is a Dynamic Microphone? How do they work? (Answered)

 A dynamic microphone works on the same electromagnetic induction principles as an electric generator.
 When the microphone’s diaphragm vibrates, an electrical current is generated.
 The magnitude of the electric current is proportional to the velocity of the motion.

 A dynamic microphone’s output is smooth and well-rounded, with a pleasant, natural tone.
-The cardioid polar pattern is standard in almost all dynamic microphones.
+The cardioid polar pattern is standard in most of these microphones.
 The cardioid polar pattern the microphone uses helps to eliminate background noise when recording.

 Image of a gray and black dynamic microphone on a stand.
 Source: pixabay